symfony/symfony-docs/components/translation.rst

 The Translation Process
 -----------------------

-To actually translate the message, the Translator uses a simple process:
+To actually translate the message, the Translator uses the following process:

 * A catalog of translated messages is loaded from translation resources defined for the ``locale`` (e.g. ``fr_FR``).
 Messages from the